 - A Flood Watch from the Bureau of Meteorology is likely to be the first trigger for most caravan parks.
-Many parks downstream of Windsor are quite low-lying and are impacted even by minor flooding.
-This means that you will need to start your response earlier than issuance of a Flood Warning to ensure the required actions can be done in time. - Factor in a fast rising river (see Step 2 and Appendix D) - Factor in the possibility of local flooding, e.g. runoff from a local creek or hillside that could impact the evacuation route before the main river flood arrives. - · For these reasons, allow extra time, i.e. choose a conservative, early trigger - In choosing triggers, use a combination of official warnings and your own monitoring of river heights and tides (see Step 4) - List two triggers for the one set of actions.
+Many parks are quite low-lying and close to rivers and are impacted even by minor flooding.
+This means that you will need to start your response earlier than when a Flood Warning is issued to ensure the required actions can be done in time. - The NSW SES will issue locaiton specific Advice, Watch and Act or Emergency Warnings for floods. - Factor in the possibility of a fast rising river - Factor in the possibility of local flooding, e.g. runoff from a local creek or hillside that could impact the evacuation route before the main river flood arrives. - For these reasons, allow extra time, i.e. choose a conservative, early trigger - In choosing triggers, use a combination of official warnings and your own monitoring of river heights and tides (see Step 4) - List two triggers for the one set of actions.
 Whichever trigger happens sooner will initiate the actions. - Factor in a 'Plan B' for imperfect scenarios not everything goes to plan during floods.